2022 Copa América Femenina: Teams

 All ten CONMEBOL women's national teams were eligible to enter.

 Venues

 The venues were announced on 16 December 2021.
-The tournament was held in three cities: Cali, Bucaramanga and Armenia.
+The matches were played at stadiums in three Colombian cities: Cali, Bucaramanga and Armenia.

 Draw

-The tournament draw was held on 7 April 2022, 11:00 COT (UTC−5), in Asuncion, Paraguay.
+The tournament draw was held on 7 April 2022, 11:00 COT (UTC−5), in Asunción, Paraguay.

 Squads

 Match officials

 On 8 June 2022, CONMEBOL announced the list of match officials for the tournament.